telemachush/witty_bot/DEPLOYMENT.md

-# Deployment Guide for StatusSage Bot
+# Deployment Guide for Witty Bot

 This guide covers multiple deployment options for your Slack Status Bot with Docker containerization.